 The course is a 2-day workshop building on the principles of ‘learning by doing’.
 You are invited to participate actively in a comfortable learning environment, where you and the fellow participants discuss, cooperate and inspire each other.
 The workshop is dynamic, demanding and entertaining: Brief theoretical and practical instructions by the lecturers are followed by individual work or group work on issues like:

-• How to do a brief oral presentation, a video presentation, and write a short journalistic text
+• How to do a successful oral presentation or a video presentation

-• How to translate science writing to language that is understood by the general public
+• How to translate science talk/writing to a language understood by the general public